CMSgov/bluebutton-site-static/_posts/2018-04-01-Installing-a-Nodejs-client-application.md

 Installing the application on your own desktop is a quick and easy process and is well documented in the
 <a href="https://github.com/CMSgov/bluebutton-sample-client-nodejs/blob/master/README.md" target="_blank">README</a> file.

-In order to run an application you will need node.js and the node package manager (npm) installed.
+In order to run an application you will need Node.js and the node package manager (npm) installed.
-When you install node you will get npm installed.
+When you install Node.js you will get npm installed.

 ## Red Hat Enterprise Linux
 Here are the steps to go through to install this application on a Red Hat Enterprise Linux 7.x server running in AWS.